Slices¶

 range(999999998, 2, -15)

-So slices can be used to compute transformations on range objects, but range objects should not be used to compute things about slices.
-If you want to do that, use ndindex.
+objects should not be used to compute things about slices.
+If you want

-Wrong Rule 3: “Slices index the spaces between the elements of the list.”
+Wrong Rule 3: “Slices index the spaces between the elements of the list.”¶

 This is a very common rule that is taught for both slices and integer indexing.
 The reasoning goes as follows: 0-based indexing is confusing, where the first element of a list is indexed by 0, the second by 1, and so on.
 Rather than thinking about that, consider the spaces between the elements: